What’s in This Article

 | La Reina | 7 | Residential | Long-term stays |

-Bellavista is famous for its bohemian nightlife, but it requires extra caution at night.
-If you visit for the bars, take an Uber door-to-door rather than walking back to your accommodation.
+Bellavista is famous for its bohemian nightlife but requires extra caution at night.
+If you visit the bars there, take an Uber door-to-door rather than walking back to your accommodation.

 Chileans are warm and hospitable.
 A standard greeting is a single kiss on the right cheek, even for first meetings.
-While friendly, always maintain your boundaries.
+This applies to both men and women in social settings.
+Stay friendly but keep your personal boundaries firm — most locals respect a polite “no, thanks.”

 - Police (Carabineros): 133